 Friend's of St. Peter's

 The Friends of St Peter’s Church (FoSP) is a group of local people whose aim is to help with the material upkeep of the Church and its churchyard.
-There is also a scheme, St. Peter's Keys, whereby you can set up a Standing Order and give regularly to help maintain the fabric of this lovely Church.
 Please look at their pages.

 There is an accessible toilet as you enter the church on the left.
 There are also removable wooden ramps to help with wheelchair access to the church.